 Bernie Sanders says he’ll soon release decade of tax returns

-Other Democratic presidential candidates have made similar pledges of transparency, in stark contrast with President Donald Trump, who has refused to release his tax returns.
+Sanders’ fellow contenders for the Democratic nomination have made similar pledges of transparency, in stark contrast with President Donald Trump, who has refused to release his tax returns, saying they are under audit.
 He is the only president in modern history to decline to do so.

 During his first presidential bid, Sanders endured questioning by Hillary Clinton over why he had not released several years of his tax returns and had instead opted to release just his 2014 tax returns.
 Sanders said Monday that he would have released more of his tax returns had he been the Democratic nominee.